Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 > Note: AD9363 is officially rated as 325 MHz - 3.8 GHz, but still work at the same range as the AD9361 albeit at a reduced sensitivity.

-There are two major types of the SDRs:
+There are two major manufacturers of the SDRs which are very often confused:
-- The original PCB design - **LibreSDR***
+- The original PCB design - **LibreSDR**
-- The newer and cheaper design - **Fishball** made by **HamGeek**
+- The newer and cheaper design - **HamGeek**, nicknamed "Fishball"

-LibreSDRs consistently outperform the HamGeeks in sampling rates, the latter of which is able to overclock significantly higher which is required to compete.

-However, by far the biggest factor that sets these apart from one another is the CPU chipset, which can limit the maximum stable sampling rate.
-The different SDRs are:

-## HamGeek (Fishball) - Zynq70x0

-- These can be purchased from both their official [website](https://www.hgeek.com/) as well as [AliExpress](https://www.aliexpress.com/store/1102732208).
-They appear to be clones of the LibreSDR devices, with some cut corners as well as cheaper components to lower the price.
+**HamGeeks** use a more modern design with some cheaper components that reduces the manufacturing cost.
+This is at the expense of some sensitivity and reliability at high sampling rates, but at the benefit of very competitive pricing.
 Most notably they use the AD9363 tuner which perform a bit worse than the AD9361 of LibreSDRs.

+---

+What sets the SDRs apart from one another is the **CPU chipset**, which can bottleneck the maximum stable sampling rate due to limited bandwidth.
+There are 2 CPU series that the SDRs are sold with:

+- B2x0 (B210/B220) - These are more expensive, but can do high sampling rates out of the box without any tinkering.
+- Zynq 70x0 (Zynq7010/Zynq7020) - These require overclocking and a few tweaks to perform well, but it's nothing complex!

+> Note that the HamGeeks support significantly higher overclocks than the Zynq70x0-based LibreSDR.

+The specific SDRs from both manufacturers are:

+## HamGeek (Fishball)

+- These can be purchased from both their official [website](https://www.hgeek.com/) in addition to their [AliExpress](https://www.aliexpress.com/store/1102732208) store.

 ![An image of a Zynq7020 HamGeek.](https://www.hgeek.com/cdn/shop/files/92589-1.jpg)<br>
 *Zynq7020-based HamGeek*